mlfilms/mlfilms.github.io/roadmap.md

 **Statement 1\|** The machine learning renaissance has given machines the ability to analyze complicated data sets (such as images) to extract useful information (see facial recognition).
 Success of these methods depends on having large sets of training data, a selection of the overall dataset to train an algorithm.

-**Statement 2\|** Experimental results from table-top physical experiments are rarely large or robust enough to form self-consistant training sets, so experimental analysis in physics remains a 'bespoke' process, requiring a craftsperson (graduate student) to analyze each set of data by hand.
+**Statement 2\|** Experimental results from table-top physical experiments are rarely large or robust enough to form self-consistent training sets, so experimental analysis in physics remains a 'bespoke' process, requiring a craftsperson (graduate student) to analyze each set of data by hand.

 **Statement 3\|** Physical systems can often be simulated to high-accuracy using modern computing resources.